dohsimpson/RabbitHole/README.markdown

-#RabbitHole
+# RabbitHole

 ![rabbit](https://raw.githubusercontent.com/dohsimpson/rabbithole/master/alice.jpg)

 > Alice started to her feet, for it flashed across her mind that she had never before seen a rabbit with either a waistcoat-pocket, or a watch to take out of it, and burning with curiosity, she ran across the field after it, and was just in time to see it pop down a large rabbit-hole under the hedge.

-* YAML defined SSH Tunnel, SOCKS5 Proxy and SSHFS Mount

 ## Who is this for?

-For anyone who uses SSH Tunnel (forward and reverse), HTTP/HTTPS proxy, or need a remote directory mounted via SSH.
+For anyone who uses SSH Tunnel (forward and reverse), HTTP/HTTPS proxy, or needs a remote directory mounted via SSH.

 ## Features

-* A simpler way to think about SSH tunnel
+* A simple way to think about SSH tunnels
 * Simple YAML syntax to define SSH tunnels
-* Support Both Forward and Reverse tunnel
+* Support Both Forward and Reverse tunnels
 * Support key based and password authentication
-* Support defining SSH-based SOCKS5 Proxy
+* Support defining SSH-based Proxy
-* Support mounting remotely SSH
+* Support mounting SSH directories
-* Everything is persistent.
-Broken connection is automatically recovered
+* Persistent tunnels.
+Broken connections are automatically recovered

 ## Installation

-* Install python YAML parser: `pip install pyyaml`
+* Install python YAML library: `pip install pyyaml`
 * `git clone https://github.com/dohsimpson/RabbitHole`
 * (Optional) To use password authentication feature, install [`sshpass`](https://linux.die.net/man/1/sshpass)
 * (Optional) To use SSHFS mount feature, install [`sshfs`](https://github.com/libfuse/sshfs)

 ## Quick Start

-Create a file `rabbithole.yaml` under your cloned directory, and paste in the following snippet, replacing HOSTNAME with the ip or hostname of an SSH server, change other attributes accordingly:
+1. Create a file `rabbithole.yaml` under your cloned directory, and paste in the following snippet, replacing HOSTNAME with the ip or hostname of an SSH server, change other attributes accordingly:

 ```yaml
 node: